Tell al-Fakhar: History

 At least 34 skeletons were found in the palace.
 The majority were located in 2 rooms and were associated with arrowheads and pieces of armour, suggesting that they died a violent death while defending the palace.
 This is also indicated by the fact that several doorways in the palace had been blocked, and that the palace was destroyed by a conflagration, as indicated by the burned walls and thick ash deposits on the floors.
 An archive of circa 800 clay tablets was found in the Green Palace, many of them also bearing seal impressions.
 Because the tablets were found in all of the rooms of the palace, it has been suggested that the archive was scattered during the pillaging of the building.
 Other finds included pottery, gold and silver adornments, bronze armour scales, copper leaf-shaped spear and arrowheads, glazed and glass bottles and cylinder seals.

+Stratum I

 After the end of Stratum II, the site was abandoned for some time.
 The next occupation phase, Stratum I, was badly preserved.
 Parts of three different structures were excavated, but the walls were only preserved up to a height of three or four rows of mudbricks.
 In one building with rooms grouped around a courtyard, several kilns were found but their purpose is unclear.
 In the second building, two ovens were found while one room in the third contained a basin built of baked mudbricks.
 Except for pottery, no other finds were recorded from this occupation phase.

-Strata II and I are dated to the Mitanni/Kassite and Neo-Assyrian periods, or mid-second and early first millennia BCE, respectively.
-The proposed ancient name of Tell al-Fakhar is Kuruhanni.